GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 @table:active_ssl:results:clipping_threshold gathers the result of an experimental campaign on the impact of this parameter on the final #acr("ASSL") performance.
 For the sake of completeness, all four combinations of blending methods and #doa spectrum provider have been tested.
-It shows that there doesn't exist a single optimal value for #clip-t.
+It shows that there does not exist a single optimal value for #clip-t.
 As both the aggregation process and the source #doa data significantly impact #AM, the threshold needs to be chosen accordingly.
 Thus, for each scenario, we identify the best precision-recall tradeoff and select the corresponding #clip-t value.
 Those pairs are underlined in @table:active_ssl:results:clipping_threshold and do not always coincide with the highest values of individual metrics (highlighted in bold).